TZer0/tzer0.github.io/warframe.md

 The damage per second formula is as follows (minus any status):

-`Base damage * %damage increase factor * %elemental damage increase factor * fire rate * crit factor * multi-shot * bonus damage`
+`DPS = base damage * %damage increase factor * %elemental damage increase factor * fire rate * crit factor * multi-shot * bonus damage`

-`Base damage` is the damage you see in your weapon with no mods installed.
+`base damage` is the damage you see in your weapon with no mods installed.

 `%damage increase factor` is `1 + total_damage_increase_in_percent/100`, so if you're running a top level hornet strike (220%) and nothing else, this number is `1 + (220)/100 = 3.2`.